 Top-level domain | .bm |

-History of the Bermudian Flag
+History of the Bermudian flag

 Adopted on October 4, 1910, the flag of Bermuda has a history that stretches back to the early days of British colonization.
 The design was officially approved by King Edward VII, reflecting Bermuda's strong ties to the British Crown.
 Over the years, the flag has undergone minor modifications to enhance its clarity and symbolism.
 In 1999, the coat of arms was slightly altered to provide a clearer representation of its elements, ensuring that the flag's rich symbolism could be more easily appreciated.

-Symbolism and Design of the Bermudian Flag
+Symbolism and design of the Bermudian flag

 The Bermudian flag is steeped in symbolism, with each element telling a part of the island's story.
 The red ensign background is a traditional design used by many British maritime flags, reflecting Bermuda's seafaring heritage.
 The Union Jack in the canton signifies Bermuda's status as a British Overseas Territory and its enduring relationship with the United Kingdom.
 The most distinctive feature of the flag is the Bermuda coat of arms in the fly.
 This intricate design includes several symbolic elements: